 Drawbacks & Downsides

 - 6 Focus.
 One almost mandatory upkeep spell.
 Three 3-cost spells.
-She's focus-starved.
+She can't do anything without Blood Weaver.

 - DEF 16 ARM 15 with only a slight ARM buff means that she's tougher than average - but plays a lot more recklessly than most casters.

 - Rahera is an astonishingly difficult caster to play.
 It is Warmachine on hard mode.
 The high cost of her spells renders her almost useless unless she triggers Blood Weaver at least once and usually twice because you'll probably want Rough Seas up most turns.
 So you have to take major risks with her and play mistake free just to have her perform as an average caster would.
 Thus she is highly unforgiving.
 A single positioning mistake will lose you the game.